These gluten-free oreo balls are a perfect holiday treat to share with friends & neighbors. (Don’t miss our yummy variations!)

 - Chill Oreo Balls Completely.
 Chill the smooth Oreo truffles in the refrigerator for at least 30 minutes, or freeze for 15-20 minutes until they’re completely chilled and have firmed up.
 (This makes them easier to dip.)

-Then, Dip Truffles In Chocolate & Decorate!
+Then, Dip Them In Chocolate:

 - Prep Dipping Station.
 When you’re ready to dip the gluten-free Oreo truffles in chocolate, set up your dipping station.
 Line another cookie sheet with parchment paper for the dipped oreo balls.
 Set out a bowl and spatula for melting the chocolate, and a fork and knife, wooden skewer, or chocolate dipping tools for dipping the truffles.
 Set out any toppings or garnishes you plan to use so it’s easy to add them right away.
 (Sprinkles, nuts, crushed oreos, etc.)

 - Melt The Chocolate.
-In a microwave-safe bowl, gently melt the chocolate melts/almond bark in 20-30 second intervals, stirring after each one, until the chocolate is almost totally smooth.
+In a microwave-safe bowl, gently melt the chocolate melts/almond bark in 20-30 second increments, stirring after each one, until the chocolate is almost totally smooth.
 The chocolate will continue to melt after coming out of the microwave, so I let the residual heat in the bowl finish the job.
 (This prevents scorching or seizing the chocolate)

 - Dip Oreo Truffles.
 Remove just a few truffles at a time from the refrigerator.
 (I keep the rest in the fridge so they stay cold), use a fork, chocolate dipping tool or wooden skewer to dip ONE Oreo truffle at a time in the melted chocolate.
 Let the excess chocolate drip off, then transfer to the parchment-lined baking sheet to set.
 (It can be helpful to use a sharp knife or a toothpick to help transfer the dipped truffle off the fork/tool.
 Repeat until all the Oreo truffles are dipped in chocolate, pausing to re-warm the chocolate in 15-20 second bursts if it gets too thick or cold to easily dip.
 If this feels tricky, try holding the truffle on a fork and using a spoon to pour chocolate over the truffle.
 Let the excess chocolate drip off through the tines of the fork, wipe excess chocolate off with the side of the bowl, and transfer the dipped truffle from the fork to the cookie sheet.
+(You’ll probably need to clean off your fork/dipping tool a few times as the chocolate sets up.
+Make sure to dry it all the way before going back to dipping!)

 - Garnish & Decorate.
 Immediately top each truffle with any garnishes (sprinkles, candy cane, cookie crumbs, nuts, etc.) while the chocolate is still wet and let the chocolate set while you dip the other Oreo balls.
 If you plan to drizzle extra chocolate or white chocolate, melt that now and drizzle over the dipped Oreo truffles.
 Use a fork for organic drizzles, or put the melted chocolate in the end of a zip top bag and cut off the very tip of the bag to create a mini piping bag to get a more uniform look.